paulzuradzki/til/other/crypto_cracking_caesar_cipher.md

 This can be interpretted as: *"Take the sum of the squared differences between the observed (O) and expected (E) values divided by the expected value."*
   * We take the squared differences because adding up equal positive and negative differences would result in a difference of 0, which we don't want.
 In other words, a negative plus a positive difference of equal amounts are still 2 differences that we want to measure.
   * By dividing each squared difference by the expected value, we are standardizing the difference regardless of their size.
     * To say it differently, say you got overcharged a $1 on a $100 sale of a fancy dinner.
 This is a relatively small overcharge, but if you were charged an extra $1 on a $2 pack of gum, that same $1 difference is a bit more suspicious (relatively).
-Standardizing the $1 based on the size of the transaction makes the difference more comparable.
+Standardizing the $1 based on the size of the transaction makes the difference more comparable regardless of transaction size.
-    * This is analogous to how we interpret variance vs. standard deviations; a standard deviation of 1 has a similar meaning regardless of the magnitude of the values in the distribution.
-Except for standardizing a deviation, we divide by `n` or `n-1` to get a sort of "average" deviation.

 <br>